Low birth weight, prematurity and growth retardation: small vulnerable newborns

 Often, adverse conditions experienced by some infants during the intrauterine period cause:

-These three mutually exclusive categories include virtually all newborns who were traditionally grouped under a single term: low birth weight.
-The new terminology, introduced in 2023, makes it possible to go beyond categorization based on a relatively arbitrary threshold of 2500g of weight.
-This threshold was introduced around 1918 and made official by WHO in 1950.
-The focus is now on the different underlying causes of the problem, and how to address each of them through prevention and clinical management.
+These three categories make it possible to identify a much larger group of at-risk newborns than those traditionally grouped under the term low birth weight newborn.
+The new terminology, introduced in 2023, goes beyond categorization based on a relatively arbitrary threshold of 2500g, first introduced around 1918 and officialized by WHO in 1950.
+The new category of small vulnerable newborns now also includes preterm or small-for-gestational-age babies who, despite being born above that weight threshold, face similar risks to their survival.
+The focus has also shifted to the different underlying biological causes of the problem and how to address each of them through prevention and clinical management.

 It is estimated (with 2020 data) that 14.7% of all live newborns have low birth weight (<2500g), which equals 1 in 7.
 This percentage exceeds 15% in regions such as Southern and Western Africa and is even higher than 20% in India and the Philippines.